Soldiers of Love

 Maybe Rosmerta wouldn't still be a barmaid.

-But he did and he at least kinda got somewhere… I mean, it was decades later when Uncle Ron destroyed the real horcrux locket, but still.
+But he did, and he at least kind of got somewhere… I mean, it was decades later when Uncle Ron destroyed the real Horcrux locket, but still.
 Regulus made a difference.
 He just made a difference twice in Ros' life—he'd gotten her to love…and he'd gotten her to feel despair.

 Regulus died in Rosmerta's arms.
 Rosmerta has never loved another man since.